Understanding Redis Cache Topology

 for key in client.scan_iter(match=pattern, count=1000):

-To prevent race conditions during cache stampedes, implement the "cache-aside with lock" pattern using SET NX and short-lived TTLs.
+To prevent race conditions during cache stampedes, implement the cache-aside with lock pattern using SET NX and short-lived TTLs.
 When multiple clients request the same invalidated key, only one acquires the lock to regenerate data, while others wait or serve a stale fallback.

-Observability & Failure Domain Isolation
+Observability and Failure Domain Isolation

 Topology awareness requires continuous telemetry.
 Deploy the Redis Exporter alongside Prometheus to scrape per-node metrics.
 Critical alerting rules include:

 Multi-tenant deployments require strict failure domain isolation.
 Logical separation via key prefixes is insufficient for noisy-neighbor scenarios.
 Instead, deploy dedicated Redis clusters per tenant tier or leverage Redis ACLs with resource quotas.
-Security boundaries must enforce network segmentation, TLS encryption, and command whitelisting to prevent cross-tenant data leakage, as outlined in Redis Security Boundaries for Multi-Tenant Apps.
+Security boundaries must enforce network segmentation, TLS encryption, and command allowlisting to prevent cross-tenant data leakage, as outlined in Redis Security Boundaries for Multi-Tenant Apps.

 For comprehensive cluster management, consult the official Redis Cluster Specification and integrate redis-cli --cluster check into CI/CD pipelines to validate topology health before deployments.